Byrna (BYRN)

 It was good to see Byrna narrowly top analysts’ revenue expectations this quarter.
 We were also glad its EPS was in line with Wall Street’s estimates.
 On the other hand, its EBITDA slightly missed.
 Zooming out, we think this was a mixed quarter.
 The stock traded up 5% to $12.83 immediately after reporting.

-Byrna is truly a cream-of-the-crop industrials company.
+Byrna is a pretty good company if you ignore its balance sheet.
 First of all, the company’s revenue growth was exceptional over the last five years.
 And while its operating margins reveal poor profitability compared to other industrials companies, its rising cash profitability gives it more optionality.
 Additionally, Byrna’s expanding operating margin shows the business has become more efficient.